 “How many children do you want?”

-Once you announce your pregnancy, perfect strangers find it acceptable to openly discuss your family planning, which I personally find to be quite awkward!
+Once you announce your pregnancy, perfect strangers find it acceptable to openly discuss your family planning, which I find to be quite awkward!
 It’s even more awkward when it is close family members.
 Some families are complete with only one child for many reasons.
 Not all single-child families have only one child by choice, which is something to consider when asking a mother or a family how many children they want to have.
 Asking this question puts a family on the spot to explain or even defend their reproductive choices.

 “Do you think it could be twins?”